Glubb/CumLounge/README.md

 s - Alias of sign
-tsign - Sign a message with your tripcode t - Alias of tsign motd - Show the welcome message version - Get version & source code of this bot toggledebug - Toggle debug mode (sends back all messages to you) togglepats - Toggle pat notifications
+tsign - Sign a message with your tripcode t - Alias of tsign rules - Show the welcome message (rules) version - Get version & source code of this bot toggledebug - Toggle debug mode (sends back all messages to you) togglepats - Toggle pat notifications